- Fireworks: The Laws and Liabilities You Need to Know for 4th of July Weekend

 You should also know that according to the state law, fireworks cannot be ignited by individuals in streets, roads, or public parks anywhere in Michigan.
 Fireworks can only be set off by citizens on their own private property.
 Anywhere else, and they must have the explicit permission of the property owner.
 And, of course, it’s always against the law to set off fireworks anywhere in the state if you’ve been drinking or using drugs.

 Finally, according to the state law, if you kill or injure someone, or cause damage to property by using fireworks, you are subject to felony charges that could land you in jail for up to five years and result in fines up to $10,000.
-Not to mention that you could find yourself subject to civil lawsuits brought by injured parties (we can help you with that if you ever fall victim to someone else’s fireworks foolishness — see “What If You Get Burned” below).
+Not to mention that you could find yourself subject to civil lawsuits brought by injured parties (we can help you in such an event — more on that below).

-Along with explaining how the law works, Michigan has been proactive in offering advice on how to stay safe when using fireworks.
-Here are a few state guidelines for citizens who want to enjoy fireworks without endangering themselves or others:
+Michigan has been proactive in offering advice on how to stay safe when using fireworks.
+But any time one uses explosive devices, they assume the risk of harm.
+Here are a few guidelines for citizens who want to enjoy fireworks without endangering themselves or others:

 - Have an adult supervise fireworks activities, including sparklers.